neondatabase/website/content/use-cases/dev-test.md

 1. **Instant provisioning**.
 In Neon, it takes seconds to spin up new Postgres instances.
 Developers can start coding and testing immediately, no waiting time.
 2. **Database branching for ephemeral environments**.
 Neon's copy-on-write branching allows devs to create full copies of their testing dataset instantly and without consuming extra storage.
 This eliminates the operational load that comes with keeping testing data in sync across environments: in Neon, you can sync data with parent in one click.
 Branches are also extremely affordable.
-3. **Non-prod environments are automatically paused when unnused**.
+3. **Non-prod environments are automatically paused when unused**.
 If a database branch is idle, Neon pauses it automatically to save costs (and management work).
 4. **Intuitive DX with CI/CD integration**.
 Neon comes with a modern interface and APIs (no need to waste time navigating AWS obscurities).
 You can add Neon to your CI/CD pipelines to automate branch creation /deletion.

 ### How does it work?